 Rachel Sorrells, our Lead Toddler Teacher, has been with SPMS since 2013.
 Rachel was awarded her NC Early Childhood Credential in December 2013 and completed her Infant-Toddler Montessori training in the fall of 2016.

 Leona Pendley, our Toddler Assistant Teacher, has been with SPMS since 2011.
 Before beginning with the Toddler Class full time in April, 2012, Leona worked with our After Care and Summer programs and as a substitute.
 She was awarded her NC Early Childhood Credential in December 2013.

-Desiree Duncan, Primary Assistant Teacher, has her NC Early Childhood Certification and has worked for over a decade at SPMS.
-Her son is an SPMS alum and is now our Lead Afterschool Teacher.
+Desiree Duncan, Primary Floater, has her NC Early Childhood Certification and has worked at SPMS for over 15 years.

 Christine Henry, Primary Lead Teacher, received her Montessori Primary Certification in May, 2013.
 She has a BA in Psychology from UNCA and an NC Early Childhood Credential.
 Christine has been with the school since 2008 and has worked at every level of classroom as an Assistant Teacher.
-One of her two sons graduated from SPMS and the other is in our Elementary class.
+Her two sons graduated from SPMS.

-Jennifer Tuffo, Primary Assistant Teacher, has her NC Early Childhood Certification.
-Her two daughters are enrolled in our toddler and Elementary programs.
+Jennifer Tuffo, Toddler House Lead Teacher, has her NC Early Childhood Certification.
+Her youngest daughter is enrolled in our elementary program.